Managing households in LGL

 - Both couples are involved with your organization in different ways—perhaps one is a volunteer and the other is a member of the board.
 Or they both volunteer, and you want to track their hours separately.

-- They have different emails and you want to send email marketing messages to both of them, taking advantage of LGL’s integration with MailChimp.
-This would force a split because only one email per constituent can be sync’d with MailChimp.
+- They have different emails and you want to send email marketing messages to both of them, taking advantage of LGL’s integration with MailChimp or Constant Contact.
+This would force a split because only one email per constituent can be sync’d with MailChimp or Constant Contact.

 - They both donate independently, with different names on the checks.

-- You want to be able to track "Gender" information accurately.
+- You want to be able to track gender, birthday, and education information accurately.

 - You have to split some constituents because of the reasons above, and you want to be consistent across the board.